snpsuen/BGP_Anycast_Cilium_SLB/README.md

 ### Lab inventory

-The lab consists of the following docker or Kubernetes resources that form the underlying topology.
+Our lab provide an emulation enviroment for the docker resources below to constitute the underlying topology.
 All of them are deployed by hand on an Ubuntu VM host.

 <table>
 	<thead>
 		<tr>
 			<th scope="col">Topology Node</th>
+			<th scope="col">Docker Type</th>
 			<th scope="col">Network Configuration</th>
 			<th scope="col">Creation</th>
 		</tr>